e-gov/GOVSSO/TechnicalSpecification.md

 |-------------|----------------|------------------ |-----------------------|
 | protocol, host, port and path | yes |  `https://client.example.com:443/back-channel-logout` |  Client application must authorize access to GOVSSO to an internal URL and port.
 Access to the port should be limited based on IP address.
 The port must be protected with TLS.
 GOVSSO must trust the logout endpoint server certificate. |
 | logout_token | yes |  `logout_token=eyJhbGciOiJSUz...qgp1dg` |  GOVSSO sends a JWT token similar to an ID Token to client applications called a Logout Token to request that they log out.
 Logout Token will give the client application exact information about the session (see the sid claim in ID Token) that should be logged out.
 The token is signed by GOVSSO with the same secret key that is used for singing issued ID Tokens. |

+Request might contain other URL parameters or body parameters, that client application must ignore.

 ## 7 Security operations